gamemanual0/gm0/source/docs/awards/notebook.rst

 ==========================================
 You have spent a bunch of time reading the rest of this manual to learn about the robot and how to build it.
-The building section is mostly about two things: what is your robot made of and how does it do the challenge, and what were the driving factors in the way you built your robot.
+The building section is about how your robot fulfills the challenge, and what the driving factors were in building your robot.

-The robot parts and explanation of use is talking about design;
+Information about parts and materials, as well as pictures of every mechanism (plus captions) will help the judges piece together how the robot works mechanically.
+Explanations of the components will illustrate the thought processes behind the design.
-therefore pictures of the parts and captioning to help judges understand how it works and why it is useful
+Ample graphics (CAD screenshots/renders, pictures, etc.) will help judges understand how it works and why it is useful. **However, make sure that each graphic has a caption or explanation.
+Do not expect judges to understand how your robot works through pictures only.**
-(use math in these explanations to target Think award).
+Additionally, use math in these explanations to target the Think award.

-The second part is much more documentation heavy (at least in my experience) but in some ways it is easier.
+The second part is much more documentation and writing heavy, but in some ways it is easier.
 As you are building a robot,
 you will not get your final bot in the first attempt.
+Think about telling a story of how your team progressed from brainstorm and idea conception to prototyping and final design.
+The judges *love* to follow a logical sequence of steps as it shows how the team thought through mistakes and improved upon successes.
-Each time you iterate upon a part of your robot, document it.
+Each time you iterate upon a part of your robot or move a step further in the engineering design process, document it.
-Write about a few things: why did you use this part, what was good and bad about the part, and what are you changing for the next design.
+Important questions to ask while writing this section are below.

+*   What prompted this change/why was this change made?
+*   What was the change?
+*   How was the modification enacted?
+*   What were the results (good and bad)?
+*   How can this design be further improved?

 This also includes your first unrealized ideas that your team talked about right when the team came together after the season was released.